 Our first AnA-Event in Denmark!

 Every architect knows famous buildings – but do you know the people, who design and build them?
 Who are they and how did they become what they are today?
 Discover it at our lecture series ‘Architects, not Architecture.’
-Come to the Queen’s Hall in the Royal Library at the 11th of October and meet Kim Herforth Nielsen, Amanda Levete and Louis Becker.
+Come to the Queen’s Hall in the Royal Library on October 11 and meet Kim Herforth Nielsen, Tatiana Bilbao and Louis Becker.
 They are allowed to talk about anything but their work.

-In Copenhagen two Danish architects and one British architect will share their ideas and experiences with us.
+In Copenhagen two Danish architects and one Mexican architect will share their ideas and background with us.
 All three are experienced professionals, who build award winning projects around the world.

 - Kim Herforth Nielsen, Founder and Creative Director at 3XN Architects, www.3xn.com.